About Us

 Kate's academic qualifications are:

-• Doctor of Philosophy- Culturally Modified Trees and Bark and Wooden Items in SEQ: an investigation of Indigenous perspectives and archaeological significance with Jagera Daran Aboriginal Cultural Heritage Body research partners (in progress)
+• Doctor of Philosophy- Culturally Modified Trees and Bark and Wooden Material Culture Items in south east Queensland, Australia: an investigation of Indigenous perspectives and archaeological significance with Jagera Daran Aboriginal Cultural Heritage Body research partners (in progress)

 • Post-graduate Diploma in Archaeology and Heritage Management